gilnam74/vex-sneppet/VEX-for-artists.md

 | %3 | 0 | 1 | 2 | 0 | 1 | 2 | 0 | 1 | 2 | 0 |
 | %4 | 0 | 1 | 2 | 3 | 0 | 1 | 2 | 3 | 0 | 1 |

+The input could be not only a linear growing sequence, but you can also feed any set of numbers (a result of formula or function).
 Below we make a pattern from parabola and noise graphs.

 Repetitive parabola: